apache/kylin/website/_docs/tutorial/mysql_metastore.md

 2. Configure `kylin.metadata.url={metadata_name}@jdbc` in the configuration file `kylin.properties`.
 The description of each configuration item in this parameter is as follows, where `url`, `username` and `password` are required.

-> Tip: `{metadata_name}` needs to be replaced with the metadata the user needs to indicate that if the table already exists, the existing table will be used; if it does not exist, the table will be created automatically.
+> Tip: `{metadata_name}` needs to be replaced with the metadata table name, if the table already exists, the existing table will be used; if it does not exist, the table will be created automatically.

 - `url`: URL of the JDBC connection
 - `username`: JDBC username